-New or renewal rate deviation filings must include the following elements:
+New or renewal rate deviation filings by both insurers and SIGs must include the following elements:

 - a) A demonstration that the filed rate deviation would not produce unfairly discriminatory rates.
 Insurance company groups must include the objective underwriting criteria used for every company within the group except that company writing at the level least favorable to employers.
-Insurance company groups should submit no more than one filing covering all of its member companies.
+Insurance company groups should submit no more than one filing covering all their member companies.
 Each insurance company group filing must include a summary document that sets forth the rate sought for each member company and the objective, non-overlapping eligibility criteria that will be used to determine which risks will be written by the various group members.
-Company groups must maintain detailed underwriting information supporting both the placement of each insured into a particular company and, if there is an approved schedule credit program (see below), the application of any schedule credit. - b) A demonstration that such rate deviation will not threaten the filer's solvency.
-(SIG deviation filings must also include a rate review performed by a qualified actuary.) - c) An estimate of the annual net premium to be written on an after-deviation basis by the filing company and the latest available three policy years of Massachusetts voluntary workers' compensation loss, expense, and premium experience.
-(SIGs are required to provide only two years of data and are expected to submit a proforma income statement showing that the rate will be adequate to pay all losses and expenses.)
+Company groups must maintain detailed underwriting information supporting both the placement of each insured into a particular company and, if there is an approved schedule credit program (see below), the application of any schedule credit.
+Submissions in accordance with the Deviation Support Forms provided below are necessary and may be considered sufficient to demonstrate rate adequacy; however, additional support may be submitted by the filer or required by the Division. - b) A demonstration that such rate deviation will not threaten the filer's solvency.
+(SIG deviation filings must also include a rate review performed by a qualified actuary.) - c) An estimate of the annual net premium to be written on an after-deviation basis by the filing company.
+(SIGs are required to provide only two years of data and are expected to submit a pro-forma income statement showing that the rate will be adequate to pay all losses and expenses.) - d) A description of how the filed deviation will be applied to the current rates, rating values, programs, and procedures.
+Such rating methodology must conform to the Premium Algorithm most recently promulgated by the Workers' Compensation Rating and Inspection Bureau of Massachusetts ("WCRIB").